bitweb-project/bitweb/CONTRIBUTING.md

 test out the patch set and opine on the technical merits of the patch.
-Project maintainers take into account the peer review when determining if there is consensus to merge a pull request (remember that discussions may have been spread out over GitHub, mailing list and IRC discussions).
+Project maintainers take into account the peer review when determining if there is consensus to merge a pull request (remember that discussions may have been spread out over GitHub and other social media).

 Code review is a burdensome but important part of the development process, and as such, certain types of pull requests are rejected.
 In general, if the